Dallas/Fort Worth BLUES ARTISTS

 Monkey Beat web page

 Blues vocalist R.L.
 Griffin is The Right Reverend of Dallas Blues.
 His night club, The Blues Palace #2, is one of the hottest night spots for the Dallas blues community.
-It's a regular hangout for Bobby Rush, Lucky Peterson, Vernon Garrett, and other celebrities.
+It's a regular hangout for Bobby Rush, Vernon Garrett, and other celebrities.
 R.L. has put out a number of 45's on GalexC and other local labels, a compilation tape titled I Want To Be Rich, and a CD titled It Don't Have to Be this Way on the Black Grape label in England.
 R.L. self-released his first U.S. CD in 1999 titled Too Hot to Stop.
-His latest self-released CD is titled Believe In Me.
-In addition to his club, R.L. also holds down a DJ spot on KKDA 730 AM from 7 to 10 pm Monday through Friday.
+His latest self-released CD is titled I'm Back Again, released in September of 2020.

 R.L.
 Griffin interview